ably/ably-chat-js/README.md

 You can subscribe to and send ephemeral room-level reactions by using the `room.reactions` objects.

+To send room-level reactions, you must be [attached](#attaching-to-a-room) to the room.

 ### Sending a reaction

 To send a reaction such as `"like"`: